 Attention!
 If you like the video format, at the bottom of this tutorial, look for a YouTube video on How to sew a skirt with an elastic waistband where you will find really helpful information on … well, how to make a skirt with an elastic waistband.
 For a more complete picture, I recommend exploring both versions.

 My fabric choice for this elastic waist skirt

 I’ve decided to go with pre-pleated fabric which is sometimes called “plisse” fabric.
 In French, the word “plisse” means “pleated”.

 Pleating is one of the types of fabric processing.
 Pleated fabric is created by the formation of many symmetrical folds, which are usually laid in one direction.
 The width of the folds varies, and the pleating itself can go both over the entire width of the product or in its individual sections in groups at certain intervals.

-A variety of fabrics are suitable for creating pleats: cotton and linen, silk and polyester, wool, velvet, even leather.
-For this elastic waist skirt I used semi-transparent polyester fabric.
+A variety of fabrics are suitable for creating pleats: cotton and linen, silk and polyester, wool, velvet, and even leather.
+For this elastic waist skirt, I used semi-transparent polyester fabric.